 For student-athletes that obtained an injury that required physician's care, they must bring a signed note from the physician to the AT clearing them to play.
 For student-athletes with an injury that didn't require physician care, the athlete will undergo functional testing supervised by the AT.
 Once the athlete can complete functional testing without compromise, he/she will be cleared to return to play.
 Until the student-athlete is cleared by either the AT or a physician, he/she is not allowed to participate in practice/scrimmages/games.
-The AT will communicate with the coaches by a Return to Play form, as well as talking to the coaches directly as time allows.
+The AT will communicate with the coaches by a Return to Play.